ZhgChg.Li

 }

-// Simulating business logic: WebViewController noNeedNativePresent == false (indicating a special path needs to open a native page)
+// Simulate business logic: WebViewController noNeedNativePresent == false (means need to match special paths to open native pages)

 if !noNeedNativePresent {